-Try and make sure that you have a designated person to look after some rainy day supplies - do you want to wear some funky wellies?
+Have a designated person to look after some rainy day supplies – do you want to wear some funky wellies?
 Colourful umbrellas?
-I always have a giant stash of umbrellas in the boot of my car whenever I shoot a wedding - even if the forecast is sunny!
-I have about 20-30 umbrellas of a variety of colours and transparencies - clear ones are particularly great for couple shots as they still let the light through.
-Though I love to get the colourful ones out for some funky group shots :)
+I always have a giant stash of umbrellas in the boot of my car whenever I shoot a wedding – even if the forecast is sunny!
+I have about 20-30 umbrellas of a variety of colours and transparencies – clear ones are particularly great for couple shots as they still let the light through.
+Though I love to get the colourful ones out for some funky group shots 🙂

 If you chose a venue based on the exterior, it could be pretty devastating when you find out that you can’t make full use of the beautiful grounds because of the rain.
 Chat to the venue to make sure that you are happy with their ‘plan B’ suggestion.
 Think about what your guests can do inside – you could hire giant lawn games that can easily be used inside if there is room, or even get someone to plan some games ahead of time – a Mr and Mrs style game is great for a rainy day!

 Usually, when you think of wedding photos, we instantly imagine an outside area.
 Any photographer who’s shot more than a couple of weddings will know what to look for to find some gorgeous inside locations – hint.. it’s all about looking for the light!
 Venues will also have a great idea of what works well on a rainy day, so you can rest assured that no matter what happens, your photos will still be AMAZING!